CodeChron/fullstack-js-with-meteor-react-docs/display_the_note_title_in_the_app_header_custom_la.md

 Next, we want to display the title for the current note in the header (instead of the app name)

+## Add a note details publication

 ## Create a note details container

 Since we are now going to be using data on this page, we need to wrap it in a container.

- ## Update our route to use the container
+ ## Update our route to use the note details container

  ## Display the note title